MeetPitsy/Pitsy-Chatbot/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Pitsy Manufacturing Chatbot
 ```
 ⬆️ (Replace above with your app's name)
 ```

 Description of the app ...
+This app allows CPG companies to connect with vendors and build products through AI

 ## Demo App